hawk-s/A_Econometrics_Project_ZS24/README.md

 ## 📊 Data Analysis

-To behold the magic yourself or replicate our enchantments, consult the following grimoires (Jupyter Notebooks with an R kernel):
+To behold the magic yourself or replicate our enchantments, consult the following grimoires (**The Main Analyses Files** - Jupyter Notebooks with an R kernel featuring the whole analysis including visuals):

 - `ANALYSIS1_FINAL.ipynb`
 - `ANALYSIS2_FINAL.ipynb`